Calbabreaker/yacpm/README.md

 [tests](./tests) folder (specified by cli args) or all of them by default.
 Run `python3 tests/run_test.py -h` for more information.
 This will also be ran with github-actions.
-Each tests are like integration tests that tests features or functionailities in yacpm to make sure nothing breaks for users.
+Each tests are like integration tests that tests features in yacpm to make sure nothing breaks for users.

 ## Adding a new package